Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 In the 1990s and early 2000s, the current generation of TAR implants was approved by the U.S. Food and Drug Administration and brought to market.
 These implant designs produced much better outcomes and survivorship rates, and mainstream use of TAR increased.
-Between 1998 and 2010, use of TAR increased sixfold while ankle arthrodesis remained constant.
+Between 1998 and 2010, use of TAR increased sixfold while ankle fusion remained constant.

 Indications and contraindications